derzaarsad/advanced_lane_finding/writeup_template.md

 The code for this step is located in the first code cell of the IPython notebook under "./examples/example.ipynb".
 First I prepare the object points as reference points for the calibration.
 The object points define the position of the calibration pattern, which in our case the chessboard, in a reference coordinate system.
 Then I use cv2.findChessboard to find the chessboard points (image points) in the image.
 The object and image points are passed to the cv2.calibrateCamera function to calculate the camera model (calibration).
 The calibration results are intrinsic and extrinsic parameters of the camera.
-The extrinsic parameters describe the position of the camera in the reference coordinate system, which is why the parameters are different for each chessboard image.
+The extrinsic parameters describe the position of the camera in the reference coordinate system, which is why the results are different for each chessboard image.
 However, only the intrinsic parameters are used in this project.
 The intrinsic parameters (cx,cy,fx,fy,dist) are used to undistort the images with the cv2.undistort function.
 An example of the undistorted image is as follows:

 ![alt text][image1]